jagdsh/aws-security-solutions/kms/README.md

 ## KMS Symmetric – API Summary

+### **[Troubleshooting]**

-- Encrypt: encrypt up to 4 KB of data through KMS
+- **Encrypt**: encrypt up to 4 KB of data through KMS
-- GenerateDataKey: generates a unique symmetric data key (DEK)
+- **GenerateDataKey**: generates a unique symmetric data key (DEK)
   - returns a plaintext copy of the data key
   - AND a copy that is encrypted under the CMK that you specify
+  - To do envelope encryption right now, we need to use this API
-- GenerateDataKeyWithoutPlaintext:
+- **GenerateDataKeyWithoutPlaintext**:
   - Generate a DEK to use at some point (not immediately)
   - DEK that is encrypted under the CMK that you specify (must use Decrypt later)
-- Decrypt: decrypt up to 4 KB of data (including Data Encryption Keys)
+- **Decrypt**: decrypt up to 4 KB of data (including Data Encryption Keys)
 - GenerateRandom: Returns a random byte string

 ## Key Rotation